Quinta da Romeyra, `Prova Régia` Bucelas Arinto

 Vinification

-Upon arrival at the Quinta da Romeira winery, the grapes were cooled, carefully destemmed, and gently pressed to preserve the delicate aromatics.
-Alcoholic fermentation was carried out in stainless steel tanks at controlled temperatures of 14-16°C. The wine was then aged on it's lees for four months prior to bottling.
+Upon arrival at the Quinta da Romeyra winery, the grapes were cooled, carefully destemmed, and gently pressed to preserve the delicate aromatics.
+After cold static decanting for three days, alcoholic fermentation was carried out in stainless steel tanks at controlled temperatures of 14-16°C. The wine was then aged on its lees in stainless steel vats for four months prior to bottling.

 Tasting Notes & Technical Details

 Lemon yellow in colour.
-On the nose, this wine boasts expressive notes of ripe lemon and green apple with subtle jasmine nuances and a marked minerality.
-On the palate, it is well balanced with a broad texture from the lees ageing and a crisp acidity that carries the precise and elegant flavours onto the refreshing finish.
+On the nose, this wine boasts ripe notes of ripe lemon and green apple with subtle jasmine nuances and marked minerality.
+On the palate, it is well balanced with a pleasant texture from the lees ageing, paired with good acidity, citrus notes and a refreshing finish.

 Alcohol (ABV)